awsdocs/aws-cli-user-guide/doc_source/install-virtualenv.md

-# Install the AWS Command Line Interface in a Virtual Environment<a name="install-virtualenv"></a>
+# Install the AWS CLI in a Virtual Environment<a name="install-virtualenv"></a>

-You can avoid requirement version conflicts with other pip packages by installing the AWS CLI in a virtual environment\.
+You can avoid requirement version conflicts with other `pip` packages by installing the AWS Command Line Interface \(AWS CLI\) in a virtual environment\.

 **To install the AWS CLI in a virtual environment**